-Board of Arbitration Finds Spencer Malloy Guilty of Violating Budgetary Policy
+Board of Arbitration Finds UPUA Chair in Violation of Budgetary Policy

 In what has become the UPUA controversy of the semester, the Board of Arbitration convened last night for a hearing to determine the fate of the two UPUA iPads purchased by Chief of Staff John Zang, ruling on Dray Krishnan et. al. v.
 John Zang et. al.